streamsupport/streamsupport/README.md

    to j.u.c.CompletableFuture and fork/join as well as improvements to their implementation.

+ - As of 1.4.1, the deprecated static methods from interface j.u.s.Stream that were located in j8.u.s.StreamSupport have been removed.
+Please use the equivalent methods in j8.u.s.RefStreams.

+ - As of 1.4.2, the deprecated "concurrent" methods in j8.u.Maps have been removed.
+Please use the equivalent methods in j8.u.c.ConcurrentMaps.

 ## VERSION HISTORY

+1.4.2-stable (2016-02-12)
+ - JDK-8148250: limit() optimization for ordered source
+ - JDK-8148115: findFirst() optimization for unordered source
+ - JDK-8148838: flatMap() splitting after partial traversal
+ - JDK-8147505: onClose() behavior after stream is consumed
+ - JDK-8146467: integrate JSR 166 TCK tests
+ - JDK-8148638: TCK test failure
+ - JDK-8148928: SequentialOpTest.java timeout
+ - JDK-8076458: FlatMapOpTest.java timeout
+ - updated TLRandom to JSR 166 CVS rev 1.39 (Ticket#152)
+ - updated SplittableRandom to JSR 166 CVS rev 1.30 (Ticket#153)
+ - updated CompletionStage to JSR 166 CVS rev. 1.38 (Ticket#160)
+ - added sublist test to SpliteratorLateBindingFailFastTest (Ticket#168)
+ - added preliminary support for Android N (Ticket#154)
+ - removed the deprecated methods from j8.u.Maps (Ticket#148)

+1.4.1-stable (2015-12-27)
+ - JDK-8144675: add a filtering collector
+ - edge case performance improvement for parallel distinct (Ticket#139)
+ - moved the "concurrent" methods from j8.u.Maps to j8.u.c.ConcurrentMaps
+   The "concurrent" methods in j8.u.Maps are deprecated now and will be removed in a future release (Ticket#140)
+ - added compute() and computeIfPresent() to ConcurrentMaps (Ticket#144)
+ - JDK-8145164: default impl of ConcurrentMap::compute can throw NPE
+ - JSR166 jdk9 integration "wave 2" (Ticket#131) with sub-tasks:
+   * JDK-8142441: improve jtreg tests for j.u.concurrent
+   * JDK-8141031: j.u.c.Phaser Basic test fails intermittently
+   * JDK-8143087: miscellaneous changes from JSR166 CVS
+   * JDK-8139927: improve Javadoc for CompletableFuture composition
+   * JDK-8143086: document that newThread() can return null
+ - update FJPool to JSR166 CVS rev 1.298 (Ticket#136)
+ - removed the deprecated methods from j8.u.s.StreamSupport (Ticket#145)

 1.4-stable (2015-11-15)
  - JDK-8134852: Java 9 fork/join with API enhancements (JEP 266)